bltnynk/blttest.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
     - Optimization
-    - Theoretical machine learning
+    - Theoretical ML/DL
-    - Deep learning theory
     - Meta-learning
-    - Cognitively inspired learning algorithms
-    - Reinforcement learning
+    - Learning for control

 # Education to show in About widget
 education: